codyorr/Assignment-2.2-CSC104/README.md

 The index.html file Displays the first article of the constitution and manages spacing.

-the main.css file Attempts to style the text of headings, paragraphs and the body's background in a way that makes the article easier to read.
+the main.css file styles the text of headings, paragraphs and the body's background.